Mycosis Fungoides

 What is the outlook for people with mycosis fungoides?

-If you catch mycosis fungoides in its early stages, it is much easier to treat.
-Many people who receive early diagnosis experience long periods of no symptoms.
+It’s much easier to treat mycosis fungoides in its early stages.
+Many people who receive early diagnosis and treatment experience long periods with no symptoms.

-More advanced mycosis fungoides may need more invasive treatment.
-For example, you may need radiation therapy or chemotherapy if cancer has spread to other parts of your body.
+More advanced mycosis fungoides may need more intensive treatment.
+For example, you may need radiation therapy or chemotherapy if cancer has spread beyond your skin.

 Living With